Louise Fletcher

-Estelle Louise Fletcher (July 22, 1934 – September 23, 2022) was an American actress who portrayed the antagonist Nurse Ratched in One Flew Over the Cuckoo's Nest (1975), which earned her an Academy Award for Best Actress, a BAFTA Award, and a Golden Globe Award.
-She also had a recurring role as the Bajoran religious leader Kai Winn Adami in the television series Star Trek: Deep Space Nine (1993–99), as well as the role of Sebastian's aunt Helen Rosemond in the movie Cruel Intentions (1999).
+Estelle Louise Fletcher (July 22, 1934 – September 23, 2022) was an American actress.
+She is perhaps best known for her portrayal of the antagonist Nurse Ratched in the film One Flew Over the Cuckoo's Nest (1975), which earned her numerous accolades, including the Academy Award, BAFTA Award, and Golden Globe Award for Best Actress.

+Fletcher had a recurring role as the Bajoran religious leader Kai Winn Adami in the television series Star Trek: Deep Space Nine (1993–1999).
 She was nominated for two Emmy Awards for her roles in the television series Picket Fences (1996) and Joan of Arcadia (2004).
 Her final role was as Rosie in the Netflix series Girlboss (2017).

 Early life

-Estelle Louise Fletcher was born on July 22, 1934, in Birmingham, Alabama, the second of four children of Estelle (née Caldwell) and the Reverend Robert Capers Fletcher, an Episcopalian missionary from Arab, Alabama.
-Both her parents were deaf and worked with the deaf and hard-of-hearing.
+Estelle Louise Fletcher was born on July 22, 1934, in Birmingham, Alabama, the second of four children of Estelle (née Caldwell) and the Reverend Robert Capers Fletcher, an Episcopal missionary from Arab, Alabama.
+Her parents were deaf and worked with the deaf/hard-of-hearing, but Fletcher and her siblings, Roberta, John, and Georgianna, were all of normal hearing, so the children were sent in turns to live with Estelle's hearing sister in Texas for three months at a time to ensure they learned spoken English.
 Fletcher's father founded more than 40 churches for the deaf in Alabama.
-Fletcher and her siblings, Roberta, John, and Georgianna, were all born without any hearing loss, so she was taught to speak by a hearing aunt.
 She received a bachelor's degree in drama from the University of North Carolina at Chapel Hill in 1957.